How a bespoke oak commission comes together for you.

 Ready to discuss a piece?

-Send a few details about the room, the furniture you need, and any measurements or photos you already have.
-Approximate information is enough to begin.
+Send a few details about the room, the furniture you have in mind, and any measurements or photos to hand.
+Rough information is more than enough to begin.

 Start Your Furniture Enquiry